 Guidelines on Fasting and Abstinence

-1. Abstinence and fast are to be observed on Ash Wednesday and on the Friday of the Passion and Death of Our Lord Jesus Christ (Good Friday).
+Abstinence and fasting are to be observed on Ash Wednesday and on the Friday of the Passion and Death of Our Lord Jesus Christ (Good Friday). (*)

 Fasting: It means that one eats only one full meal in a day.
 However, one may take small portions of simple food for the other two meals.